Murattu Kaalai (1980 film): Soundtrack

 The music was composed by Ilaiyaraaja and the lyrics were written by Panchu Arunachalam.
 The song "Entha Poovilum" is based on Antonio Ruiz-Pipó's Cancion y Danza.
+For the song "Podhuvaga En Manasu", S. P. Muthuraman wanted an alternative tune for it.
+Ilaiyaraaja offered the tune of "Yeh Aatha" but Muthuraman preferred the earlier tune.
+"Yeh Aatha" was subsequently used in Payanangal Mudivathillai.
 "Pothuvaaga En Manasu Thangam" became immensely popular among fans of Rajinikanth, and featured prominently in the 1996 Tamil Nadu Legislative Assembly election.

 Release and reception

 Murattu Kaalai was released on 20 December 1980.
 The review board of the magazine Ananda Vikatan gave the film a B rating (equal to 40 or 45 marks out of 100), calling it a mass commercial entertainer.
-The film was a major commercial success, running for over 100 days in theatres.
+The Indian Express noted "[..] there is nothing small in this movie.
+Nothing is compromised.
+All efforts are made to bring maximum entertainment to the audience.
+The lapse, if at all, is in the story" while felt the screenwriter slumbered in showing the atrocities of antagonist to show the "heroic exploits" of the lead protagonist.
+The film was a major commercial success, running for over 175 days in 4 theatres.